honusz/Tonalite/docs/groups/README.md

 # Using Groups

-You can control the channels of multiple fixtures at the same time by using groups.
+You can control the parameters of multiple fixtures at the same time by using groups.
 Groups can be accessed in the `Groups` tab of the interface.

 ![Groups UI tab](../images/groups.png)